mbchoa/dotfiles/README.md

   email = mbc@test.com
 ```

-## OS X Defaults

-My favorite part of this repo is the [set-defaults](osx/set-defaults.sh) script for OS X.

 ## Resources

 I actively watch the following repositories and add the best changes to this repository: